arunvajra/multi-turtlebot3-system/README.md

 # 10 Turtlebot3 System with Obstacle Avoidance

 Spawning 10 turtlebot 3 robots in Gazebo simulator, the turtlebots move around freely and avoids collisions through the use of planar laser range-finder.
+Each turtlebot3 robot has a separate python script that initiates movement and obstacle avoidance.
+All the scripts are run concurrently using a single 'multi_launch.py' file through the subprocess module.

 ## Resources
 - Ubuntu 20.04